 Sevan Avakian is a co-founder of Jordan Avakian Group and an attorney at Gould & Ratner LLP.
 Sevan counsels clients in a variety of corporate matters, including mergers and acquisitions, private equity investments, and corporate governance.
 In his capacity as a co-founder of Jordan Avakian Group, Sevan assists in the review, structuring, and negotiation of various business dealings ranging from private equity investments to endorsement deals.

-Tom Evans is a Biomedical Engineer and software/hardware entrepreneur who, from concept to launch, has played an integral role in innovation and product design strategies for WaitTime.
-Evans is also the founder of EasyG, a company he started after inventing the world’s first antenna sensor solution for wirelessly monitoring vital information without any direct contact with the human body.
-As the inventor of multiple worldwide patents, he is in the process of structuring partnerships with the global leaders in numerous market verticals including automotive, healthcare, design, aerospace, military and veterinary and pet care.
-Evans also has experience as a sales engineer working for the world leader in non-contact, high precision, measurement sensors and vision systems.
-Evans is a certified Emergency Medical Technician and worked on the ambulances for four and a half years while studying Biomedical Engineering at Marquette University.
-Prior to graduation, he was the co-founder of the Marquette University Spacecraft Engineers, where he was voted to lead a team of more than 20 engineers to design the first satellite in the state of Wisconsin to launch into space.
+Tom Evans is a Biomedical Engineer and software/hardware entrepreneur who has integral role in innovation and product design strategies for WaitTime.
+Evans is founder of EasyG, a company he started after inventing the world’s first antenna sensor solution for wirelessly monitoring vital information without any direct contact with the human body.
+As an inventor of multiple worldwide patents, he is structuring partnerships with global leaders in industries like automotive, healthcare, design, aerospace, military, veterinary and pet care.
+Evans has worked as sales engineer for the world leader in non-contact, high precision, measurement sensors and vision systems.
+As a certified Emergency Medical Technician, he worked on ambulances for over four years while at Marquette University.
+He co-founded Marquette University Spacecraft Engineers and led a team of 20+ engineers to design the first satellite in Wisconsin to launch into space.